 Additionally, children will go to riskier and rowdier lengths to desperately extract entertainment from equipment that does not lend itself to fun.
 After all, what is fun but the sensation of risk?
 What is play but practice engaging with that sensation?
 The “play as practice” idea makes sense from the view of evolutionary psychology.
 It’s why even animals will engage in play fighting.
 Play has to consist of something other than standing around.

 Meanwhile, school administrators create increasingly draconian and overprotective recess rules.
 “Tag” breaks two common rules: the rule against running, and the rule against physical contact.
 They are “dangerous” and “inappropriate,” some schools even banned the concept of best friends for being “exclusionary” (there are real cases).

 A key concept to my argument is the notion of “anti fragility.”
 I have written about it before, but here’s a recap.
-“Antifragile” is not the opposite of robust.
+“Antifragile” is not robustness.
 It does not mean that you are impervious to adversity.
 Instead, something that is antifragile actively benefits from adversity.
 For example, a muscle is antifragile because it grows stronger after you damage it.
 Children, as developing organisms, are antifragile.

 The best way to teach someone is not to merely explain how to do things.
 It is to actively and repeatedly let them fail, to assess their failure, and persist.
 That is how you nurture mental and physical toughness.

 My elementary school playground had multiple dedicated full-time monitors.
 This was psychotic.
 There were people who’s full time job was to supervise and patrol my schools playground with loudspeakers, yelling at kids to be safe.
 You had better not run into one when you were playing; even if you were playing completely safe, they would find something to yell at you about, because that was their whole job.
 (They would also steal a good chunk of your play time to line everyone up and make them be quiet, but that’s a tangent).